 The Master of Arts in Counseling degree develops a student's competency in the skills essential to the practice of counseling, basic skills in biblical and theological interpretation, and the academic basis for state licensure.
 Upon completion of this program you will qualify for your Limited License as a Professional Counselor (LLPC).

 Prepare for a career as a licensed counselor.
 The Master of Arts in Counseling degree develops the essential skills for the practice of counseling combined with an emphasis on biblical studies and theology.
-Upon completion of this program you will qualify for your Limited License as a Professional Counselor (LLPC).
+Upon completion of this program you will be eligible to apply for your Limited License as a Professional Counselor (LLPC).

 Designed primarily for working educators, this program prepares educators to write curricula, instruct and assess students, utilize technology and motivate today's diverse student population.
 The emphasis is on a high degree of personal involvement in the students' learning process.
 The program also explores issues such as leadership, pedagogy and differentiated instruction with the goal of integrating faith and learning.